-Norwalk ACTS was initially conceived to proactively address suspension rates in the Norwalk Public Schools, aspects of No Child Left Behind and the fact that Connecticut has the largest achievement gap in the nation between low-income children and their more affluent peers.
+Norwalk ACTS was initially conceived as a coalition of leaders and organizations to proactively address suspension rates in the Norwalk Public Schools, aspects of No Child Left Behind, and the fact that Connecticut has the largest achievement gap in the nation between low-income children and their more affluent peers.

 The Norwalk ACTS membership adopted a three-year strategic plan that established community outcome areas of focus.